hstreamdb/docs/docs/zh/reference/cli.md

   -h,--help                Show this help text
 ```

-Example: Create a subscription to stream `demo` with the default settings.
+Example: Create a subscription to the stream `demo` with the default settings.

 ```sh
 > hstream subscription create --stream demo sub_demo